julian-klode/lingolang/docs/primitive.md

 The _reference_ operation is similar to _move_, but does not work on linear values.

-The _convert_ operation takes two permission sets and restricts the first permission set to the second permission set, but might add the ownership flag.
-The second set might be either a basic permission set, or one of the product permission sets describing more complex types (as long as it describes the same outer shape).
+The _convert_ operation takes two permission structures and replaces all base permissions in the first one with their corresponding ones in the second.
+Its use case is annotations: An annotation might be incomplete (for example, the `om struct { or }`, where the type is actually `type T struct { next * T}`.
+A matching permission would be `p = om struct { om * p }`.
+If we take such a complete permission and convert it to the annotation, we gain a complete permission matching the intention of the annotation:
+        `p = om struct { or * p0 }`
+where `p0 = or struct { or * p0}` (because the inner reference has a new base permission, it needs to be expanded one).

 Finally, given a type, a permission set can be generated that matches the shape of the type.
 This structure contains the maximum set of permissions possible (except ownership).
 The generated permission set can be restricted with an annotation, by first normalizing the annotation, and then converting the type-generated one to the normalized annotation.